shahjalal132/jumia-api-integrate/README.md

 ## Overview

 An E-commerce API.
 All Products stored into a google sheet.
 Fetching from Google sheet and Create or Update product the vendor store.
+When all products are created then update product stock and price every 6 hours.

 ## Integration Process